artandmath/NotMassive/README.md

 # NotMassive
 A crowd generator for Nuke

+> [!WARNING]
+> NotMassive was written for Nuke 9.
+There have been some updates to Nuke, plus Python 2/3 differences that make NotMasive incompatable with recent vesrions of Nuke.

 ```
 Install AM_NotMassive.py in your ~/.nuke folder or a folder where nuke can import the file via python.
 Install AM_NotMassive.nk in toolsets or whereever.